jborque/meet-mute-button/README.md

 # Mute button/status indicator for Google Meet

-This is a fork from the original meet-mute-button from [fedor2](https://github.com/jfedor2/meet-mute-button) tha is still undes construction.
+This is a fork from the original meet-mute-button from [fedor2](https://github.com/jfedor2/meet-mute-button) that is still under construction.

 I'm currently working on adding up-down volume and hangup capabilities while maintaining the form factor.